traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

 !!! info "HdrRESERVED"
     Must be set to `0b00`.

-!!! warning "Consumers __must__ ignore any received message with non-zero `HdrRESERVED` value"
-    This field represents the possibility of extension of the protocol in the future.
+    !!! warning "Consumers __must__ ignore any received message with non-zero `HdrRESERVED` value" This field is the means of extension of the protocol in the future.

         Any future change may not be compatible with the rest of this spec as-is.

         Therefore consumers must ignore any `HdrRESERVED` field which is non-zero if they want to automatically survive a future enhancement.

-#### HdrSlot

-!!! info "HdrSlot"
-    Set default value to be `0b00`.

-    Used to identify this Extended Telemetry message as tied back to the sender of the Type 1 message.

-    This field can take 4 possible values `0-3`.

-    These values correspond to the 4 time slots that follow the Type 1 message in a given 10-min window.

-    If an Extended Telemetry message is sent in the first slot after the Type 1 message, where the Basic Telemetry message is currently sent, this is slot 0.

-    Each subsequent slot has an incrementally larger number.

-!!! tip "See [Time Slot Behavior](#time-slot-behavior) for more details"

 #### HdrType